Walmart Inc.

 Workforce Composition:

-- Total Employees: Approximately 2.1 million associates worldwide as of January 31, 2025.
+- Total Employees: Approximately 2.1 million associates globally as of January 31, 2026.

-- Geographic Distribution: Approximately 1.6 million associates in the U.S. and 0.5 million internationally.
+- Geographic Distribution: Approximately 1.6 million associates in the U.S. and approximately 0.5 million internationally.

-- Skill Mix: In the U.S., approximately 92% of associates are hourly, and approximately 68% are full-time.
+- Skill Mix: In the U.S., approximately 92% of associates are hourly and approximately 68% are full-time.
+Focus on developing a digitally skilled, AI-enabled workforce.

 Talent Management: